cancerit/vcf_flag_modifier/README.md

 #### Code changes

 1. Make appropriate changes
-2. Update `perl/lib/Sanger/CGP/Pindel.pm` to the correct version (adding rc/beta to end if applicable).
+2. Update `setup.py` to the correct version (adding rc/beta to end if applicable).
 3. Update `CHANGES.md` to show major items.
-4. Run `./prerelease.sh`
-5. Check all tests and coverage reports are acceptable.
+4. Check all tests and coverage reports are acceptable.
-6. Commit the updated docs and updated module/version.
+5. Commit the updated docs and updated module/version.
-7. Push commits.
+6. Push commits.

 #### Docker image